-This Policy does not cover fraud, because your rights if a fraud occurs are governed by law and the Personal and Business terms which govern your account.
-If you think you are a victim of fraud by a Merchant, please contact us immediately via the Revolut app.
+This Policy covers fraud by a Merchant on Eligible Purchases.
+It does not cover fraud by third parties that are not the Merchant, because your rights for this are governed by law and the Personal and Business terms which govern your account.
+If you think you are a victim of fraud by a third party actor , please contact us immediately via the Revolut app.
 You do not need to contact the Merchant first, and we will have a better chance of being able to help you if you contact us as soon as possible.